hcs42/heapkeeper-old/doc/architecture.rst

 :mod:`hklib` (*hklib*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The main concept of Heapkeeper is the *heap*.
-The *heap* is an abstract data structure that consists of *posts*.
-The *heap* data structure and its visualization in HTML is implemented in the :mod:`hklib` module.
+The heap is an abstract data structure that consists of *posts*.
+The heap data structure and its visualization in HTML is implemented in the :mod:`hklib` module.

 Classes that implement and manipulate the heap
 """"""""""""""""""""""""""""""""""""""""""""""

-Heapkeeper stores the *heap* on the disk.
+Heapkeeper stores the heap on the disk.
 Each post is stored in a *post file*.
-When Heapkeeper runs, the *heap* on the disk is read and the *heap* is stored in the memory as a :class:`PostDB <hklib.PostDB>` object, which is called *post database*.
+When Heapkeeper runs, the heap on the disk is read and the heap is stored in the memory as a :class:`PostDB <hklib.PostDB>` object, which is called *post database*.
 Each post is then stored in a :class:`Post <hklib.Post>` object, which we call *post object* or just *post*.
 A post object can be re-written into its post file, and re-read from its post file.
-A post is usually created from an email in the first place, but later it may be modified in the *heap*.
+A post is usually created from an email in the first place, but later it may be modified in the heap.

 :class:`hklib.Post`